bekk/observability-workshop/README.md

 ### Task 4: Tracing with Tempo and TraceQL

 Tracing is an unique tool for debugging errors and performance in distributed systems.
 Metrics do not contain sufficient information about who calls who to debug.
 Logs can do this using a correlation id that is forwarded and logged in all messages in all systems.
-However, for visualizing the call tree is hard, and so is figuring it what service call causes issues.
+However, visualizing the call tree is hard, and so is figuring out what service call causes issues.
 Tracing can (depending on configuration) present a full service call graph, HTTP methods between services, SQL queries and more along with durations, error status and other metadata.
 Tempo is the tracing backend in the LGTM-stack.

 #### Metrics to tracing with exemplars

 Start with the examplars from the previous task, select one and look at the new explore window.
 Select an exemplar for one of the slower requests, and click the "Query with Tempo" button.

-In the right side view you will get the following:
+In the right-side view you will get the following:
-* The Tempo search (using the traceID associated with the exemplar)
+* The Tempo search (using the traceID associated with the exemplar).
-* An expandable service call node graph (if configured)
+* An expandable service call node graph (if configured).
 * The "trace", a service call (waterfall) graph in the duration of each span, the critical path and some other metadata for each span.

 Figure out what the slowest parts of the request was.
 Also, find the SQL statements run when connecting to the DB, the status code returned from the server and call to the loki instance.